inmindos/thinking-flaws/Bandwagon effect.md

     "cbias-meaning-from-stereotypes"
   ]
 source: "https://en.wikipedia.org/wiki/Bandwagon_effect"
+excerpt: "Tendency to follow the crowd.
+Adopting behaviors, practices, attitudes, beliefs only because others are doing it."
 ---

 Tendency to follow the crowd.
 Adopting behaviors, practices, attitudes, beliefs only because others are doing it.